jonhpark7966/crawling/README.md

-# crawling
+# Korean Lawer Crawling

-run step 1, 2, 3. -> data/results created!!
+How To
+  - run ./do.sh

+NOTES
+  - session id cookie needs.
+  - my temporal id is written in "do.sh"

 TODO
   - python code refatoring. functionize
-  - make master shell script.
-  - make session cookie to argument